EitanGerman/snake_python/README.md

 # snake_python
-This is a simple game of snake i have mad to practice python
+This is a simple game of snake i have made to practice python
 <br />it is by no means a complete game and there is a lot left to be added to make the game a little better looking
 <br />the game starts the moment the window is opened and is ready to play
 <br />to set the direction of the snake please use the arrow keys on your keyboard or WASD